Chatsworth House

 Location: Bakewell, Derbyshire

 As a trainee, you will work as part of a large established garden team.
-Your training will be varied, working in the Cutting and Kitchen Garden, Glasshouses and Ornamental Gardens on a two weekly rota.
-You will learn to care for turf, trees, cut flowers, borders, glasshouse plants and hard landscaping whilst developing an understanding of how large historic estates open to the public operate.
+Your training will be varied, working in the Production and Ornamental Garden teams on a two-weekly rota.
+You will learn to care for turf, trees and shrubs, cut flowers, borders, glasshouse plants and hard landscaping whilst developing an understanding of how large historic estates open to the public operate.

 Steve Porter, Head of Gardens & Landscape: “Having hosted trainees through the Professional Gardeners Guild and the Historic and Botanic Garden Training Programme at Chatsworth for many years, it is always a pleasure to see them learn, develop, fit into the team and contribute to the care of the garden.
 Many have now become valuable members of the team and are able to share their experience and knowledge with new trainees.”